Crypt212/obsidian-vault/MindMap/Software Engineering/PHP Language/PHP.md

 - [[PHP]] has anonymous functions!

 - functions has *local scopes*, can't access outsider variables.
-- parameters are passed copy
+- parameters are passed as copies by default, to pass by reference, prefix an `&`.
 #### ***anonymous functions***
 - functions that doesn't have an name.
 - its body block needs to end with a *semicolon*; since it's an expression.